SoFeSa/SubmarineTeam/Documentation_Work/Assembly_in_Fusion /Adding_new_component.md

-# Changes to be done
+# How to make a new component
 To start with Assembly, the first thing to do is introduce a new component.
 Although it might seem simple, there's an important initial step before diving into sketch creation<BR> <b>ASSIGN A NEW SYSTEM OF COORDINATES!</b>

 For instance, let's explore how to add a new component onto Chelonia's aluminum extrusion.